Strategy – Don’t go into battle without one

 CAUSE VS. SYMPTOMS

 Freedom Force is different from all other organizations dedicated to liberty.
 Most groups seeking to bring about positive change in society are issue oriented.
-Political parties, for example, have platforms praising or condemning specific political agendas and then seek voter support for those platforms.
+Political parties, for example, have platforms praising or condemning specific political agendas and then they seek voter support for those platforms.
 Educational groups increase public awareness of current events and historical trends in hopes that this knowledge will translate into political or social change.
 In both cases, the focus is on issues: We should do this.
 We must oppose that.
 Positive social and political change would be impossible without endeavors of this kind.

 The problem, however, is that a single organization cannot champion more than one or two issues at a time.
 Furthermore, even in cases where issue-related victories are won on the political front, they are short lived.
 The same challenges return again and again at every election until, eventually, the super-state wins.
 That's because the cause of these problems remains – even when we have temporary victories.
 The cause of these problems is that the power centers of society remain in the hands of collectivists(1) and, as long as that condition remains, we can never succeed in the long run.
 Focusing only on issues is treating the symptom while ignoring the cause.